-For additional information about ABA treatment, CPT codes, documentation requirements and other topics, please refer to Lucet's provider manual.
+For additional information about ABA treatment, CPT codes, documentation requirements and other topics, please refer to Lucet' provider manual.

-ABA PRE-TREATMENT ASSESSMENT REQUEST

-MUST MEET ALL OF THE FOLLOWING:
+ABA PRE-TREATMENT ASSESSMENT REQUEST MUST MEET ALL OF THE FOLLOWING:

 - 1. The member has a diagnosis of Down Syndrome (without a comorbid diagnosis of ASD) from a clinician who is licensed and qualified to make such a diagnosis and confirmed by genetic testing. - 2.
-Hours requested are not more than what is required to complete the pre-treatment assessment.
+Hours requested are not more than what is required to complete the pretreatment assessment. - All assessment services are provided in a manner consistent with the Lucet Provider Manual, the Behavior Analysis Certification Board's Ethics Code for Behavior Analysts or relevant ethics code, generally accepted standards of care, and applicable state laws.

-INITIAL ABA TREATMENT AUTHORIZATION REQUEST

-MUST MEET ALL OF THE FOLLOWING:
+INITIAL ABA TREATMENT AUTHORIZATION REQUEST MUST MEET ALL OF THE FOLLOWING:

-- 1. Diagnostic Criteria as set forth in the previous section are met. - Documentation of psychological assessment, including adaptive behavior testing and cognitive evaluation to define baseline functioning.
+1. Diagnostic Criteria as set forth in the previous section are met.

+- 2. Documentation of psychological assessment, including adaptive behavior testing and cognitive evaluation to define baseline functioning.
 Any assessment should be accompanied by a formal report detailing the scores achieved and the results of the assessment. - 3.
 The following baseline data must have been completed prior to or scheduled within 90 days of the assessment.
 Baseline data must have been completed no longer than 5 years prior to the pre-treatment assessment or as indicated below. - a.
-Developmental and cognitive evaluation - b.
-Adaptive behavior assessment completed within 6 months of start date of treatment - c.
+Developmental and cognitive evaluation - Adaptive behavior assessment completed within 6 months of start date of treatment - c.
 Neurological evaluation as part of a comprehensive physical examination - d.
 Information required by state law - 4.
 Approved treatment goals and clinical documentation must be focused on active symptoms, substantial deficits that inhibit daily functioning, and clinically significant aberrant behaviors that require the expertise of a Behavior Analyst.
 This includes a plan for stimulus and response generalization in novel contexts. - 5.
 ABA treatment is not designed to attain academic performance. - 6.
-ABA treatment is not a substitute for psychotherapy, occupational therapy or other medical or behavioral health services.

-- 7. Detailed, individualized coordination of care, safety planning, and discharge planning are conducted on an ongoing basis as part of treatment planning. - 8.
+ABA treatment is not a substitute for psychotherapy, occupational therapy or other medical or behavioral health services. - 7.
+Detailed, individualized coordination of care, safety planning, and discharge planning are conducted on an ongoing basis as part of treatment planning. - 8.
 For comprehensive treatment, the requested ABA services are designed to reduce the gap between the member's chronological and developmental ages such that the member is able to develop or restore function to the maximum extent practical (OR) for focused treatment, the requested ABA services are designed to reduce the burden of selected targeted symptoms on the member, family and other significant people in the environment and to target increases in appropriate alternative behaviors. - 9.
 Treatment is provided in the setting and intensity that is appropriate for the member's clinical needs, determined by where target behaviors are occurring and where treatment is likely to impact those target behaviors. - 10.
-Direct line therapy services are provided in a manner consistent with the Lucet Provider Manual, the Ethics Code for Behavior Analysts and applicable state laws.
+Treatment is provided in a manner consistent with the Lucet Provider Manual, the Behavior Analysis Certification Board's Ethics Code for Behavior Analysts or relevant ethics code, generally accepted standards of care, and applicable state laws.
 In the absence of a state law, line therapy services are to be provided by a Registered Behavior Technician (RBT), Board Certified Assistant Behavior Analyst, or Master level or Doctoral level Board Certified Behavior Analyst - 11.
 The treatment plan must include a plan to support the member's ability to generalize skills across stimuli, contexts, and individuals, via caregiver training or an appropriate alternative.
 Provider should be able to demonstrate how instructional control will be transferred to caregivers.
 In the absence of successful caregiver involvement in treatment, provider should identify an appropriate alternate plan to promote the member's ability to generalize skills outside of therapy sessions, including post-discharge.